 A good yarn for knitting slides off the knitting needles easily and stays twisted together.
-Choose the right yarn weight to keep the knitting stitches loose.
+Choose the right yarn weight and knitting needle size to keep the knit stitches loose.

 For my first real project, something to actually wear and not just sampler squares, a friend gave me a shrug pattern I really liked.

 I know the boucle yarn is tempting, but it's difficult to knit.
 Yarns that are twisted tightly together and have a smooth texture will make it easier to see the stitches.

 The problem is that as a beginner, you are bound to make mistakes, so you don't want the stitches too noticeable!